-Hannah’s been kinda holed up and locked away feverishly working on her new memoir, “If You Find This Letter”, which you can get your hot little hands on come March 2015.
-But she was nice enough to take some time out of her busy memoirizing schedule to sit down with us to talk love, letter writing and starting a grassroots campaign turned global phenomenon:
+Recently, Hannah’s been holed up feverishly working on her new memoir, “If You Find This Letter,” which you can get your hands on come March 2015.
+But she was nice enough to take some time out of her busy schedule to sit down with us to talk love, letter writing and starting a grassroots campaign turned global phenomenon:

 I know you began leaving anonymous love letters all over New York City as a way to try to fight off big city loneliness and depression.
 Can you tell us a little more about what was going on, and what sparked the idea to write your first love letter, and then your second and third?

 Plain and simple, I felt small and inadequate.
 That was the biggest of feelings I was fighting up against.
 I moved to New York City thinking I was going to make an impact and a difference I slowly but surely felt like I was proven wrong.
 The city is so big.
 And it can feel so empty.
 And there was this voice rattling inside of my head: You are incapable.
 You are never going to matter.
 Give up.